 Since their origin on Earth billions of years ago, bacteria have exhibited remarkable diversity and have filled every known ecological niche.
 Yet, according to some estimates, fewer than 2% of microbes have been identified and even fewer have been cultured and studied.
+Perhaps you can recall the old Mother Goose nursing rhyme "Peas Porridge Hot" which states "some like it hot and some like it cold."
+(Ask your instructor to sing it while you fall asleep in class!)
+It's like the diversity in bacteria.
 Bacteria belonging to the domain Archaea continue to be found in environments once considered too extreme or too harsh for life at any level.
 In most cases these organisms, extremophiles, cannot be grown by existing culture techniques; evidence of their presence has been obtained by molecular biology techniques that allow scientists to examine minute amounts of their deposited ribonucleic acid (RNA).
 Some like it hot and are called hyperthermophiles ("heat lovers").
-Some hyperthermophiles have been identified in the hot springs in Yellowstone Park where the temperatures exceed 70°C. Some microbes do best at temperatures even higher, above 100°C. Pyrococcus furiosus lives in boiling water bubbling from undersea hot vents and freezes to death in temperatures below 70°C (FIGURE 2.8a).
+Some hyperthermophiles have been identified in the hot springs in Yellowstone Park where the temperatures exceed 70°C. Some microbes do best at temperatures even higher, above 100°C. Thermus aquaticus was isolated from hot springs in the 1960s.
+It produced an enzyme (Taq polymerase), which is essential to a very important technique (polymerase chain reaction; PCR) in molecular biology allowing for rapid DNA synthesis and sequencing.
+Pyrococcus furiosus lives in boiling water bubbling from undersea hot vents and freezes to death in temperatures below 70°C (FIGURE 2.8a).
 Some extremophiles, the psychrophiles, like it cold.
-Psychrophiles have growth temperatures lower than -20°C and are happy in Arctic and Antarctic environments (FIGURE 2.8b).
-Some are extreme halophiles ("salt lovers") (FIGURE 2.9), and some produce methane gas in their metabolism.
+Psychrophiles have growth temperatures lower than -20°C and are happy in Arctic and Antarctic environments (Figure 2.8b).
+Finally, if you like tongue-twisters, try your tongue around Psychromonas ingrahamii and Colwellia psychrerythraea, both at home and living comfortably in frigid waters.
+Some bacteria are extreme halophiles ("salt lovers") (FIGURE 2.9), and some produce methane gas in their metabolism.
 These bizarre examples indicate that many of the archaea live at the extremes of life zones (BOX 2.2).
 Archaea have not been implicated as disease producers and are not further considered in this text.